 The NSWC is open to members and their guests.
-Non-members are allowed to participate in hockey and tennis lessons, fitness classes and youth camps, but not at the expense of a member.
-You must be a member to participate in Minor Hockey, Sr. Men’s Hockey, and Marlins Swimming.
+Non-members are allowed to participate in some programs such as Learn to Skate, Cookie Monsters and Red, Orange, Green Ball along with fitness classes, but not at the expense of a member.
+You must be a member to participate in Minor Hockey, Sr. Men’s Hockey, Marlins Swimming, Tennis Lessons and Summer Daycamps.

 Is the initiation fee refundable or transferable?

 No, the initiation fee is not refundable after admission to the Club as a member.
 NSWC membership is not transferable; however, if you convert memberships types (Summer –> Trial –> Full), your initiation fee from your current membership will be deducted off your subsequent membership.